The Three Most Dangerous Drugs for Bones

 A 2006 study published in the Journal of the American Medical Association, showed that fracture risk increases the longer some take the medication.26 After one year of taking a PPI, there was a 22% increase in hip fracture risk, which climbed each year: 41% increased hip fracture risk after two years, 54% increased hip fracture risk after three years, and 59% increase hip fracture risk after four years.

-While the fact that antidepressants reduce sex drive, inhibit orgasm, and cause weight gain is bad enough, most people don’t realize that they also cause osteoporosis and increase fracture risk.
+While the fact that antidepressants reduce sex drive, inhibit orgasm, cause weight gain, headaches, dry mouth and insomnia is bad enough, most people don’t realize that they also cause osteoporosis and increase fracture risk.
 SSRIs harm bone in many different ways, but the damage is so unique that the increase in fracture risk can occur even without declines in bone mineral density.
 While the mechanisms of how serotonin harms bone are still incompletely understood, there are fifteen different types of serotonin receptors in the body.
-Both osteoblasts (which build bone) and osteoclasts (which break down bone) have serotonin receptors28 and serotonin damages the natural, healthy activities of these cells.
+Both osteoblasts (which build bone) and osteoclasts (which break down bone) have serotonin receptors and serotonin damages the natural, healthy activities of these cells.28

 But what is clear is that these drugs are dangerous for bones.
 In one ten-year study of 6,645 Canadians, of whom 192 were using either SSRIs or SNRIs, the medications were was associated with an increased risk of fracture linked to fragile bones.29 In a 2020 review of 37 studies, SSRIs were significantly associated with increased fracture risk.
 This risk was not related to geographical location, study design, risk factors, a daily dose of medication, site of the fracture, depression, physical activity, gender, or age group.30